oroinc/documentation/user_guide/opportunities.rst

   :header: "Field", "Description"
   :widths: 10, 30

-  "**Owner***","Limits the list of users that can manage the opportunity to users, whose roles allow managing opportunities assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.).
+  "**Owner***","Limits the list of users that can manage the opportunity to users, whose :ref:`roles <user-guide-user-management-permissions>` allow managing opportunities assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.).

   By default, the user creating the opportunity is chosen."